jrx-vag/nkimage/README.md

 ## Sample processor configuration

 An image processor describes what kind of underlying implementation or provider will be used to perform actual image conversion.
-As an example, `nkimage_imaginary` supports the following syntax:
+As an example, `nkimage_netscale_pillow` supports the following syntax:

 ```
 Processor = #{ class => imaginary,